The State Government has approved extended trading hours for general retail shops in the Perth metro area in the lead-up to Christmas.

 While businesses classed as small or speciality retailers can generally trade across whichever hours they choose, if you’re a small retailer that’s based in a shopping centre (and have to follow standard trading hours) the extended Christmas trading period will give you the chance to open your business for more hours to make the most of the shopping season.

-The extended trading period will start on Saturday 8 December and end on New Year’s Day 2019.
+The extended trading period will start on Saturday 9 December 2023 and end on Monday 1 January 2024.

-During the extended trade period, general retail stores in the Perth metro area will be allowed to open from:
+During the extended trade period, general retail stores in the Perth metro area may open from:

-- 8am to 6pm on Boxing Day and New Year Day public holidays
+- 8am to 6pm on Boxing Day and New Year's Day public holidays

-Please note: larger shops will need to remain closed on Christmas Day.
+Please note: General retail stores will need to remain closed on Christmas Day.